Copper Peptide - a robust anti aging skincare essential

 Copper tripeptide-1 has been recognized as the most effective anti-aging skincare ingredient there is.
 Is this true?
 If so, how does it work, and how should it be used?

-If you are not a cosmetic professional, the name of copper peptide can be confusing.
-Copper tripeptide-1 sometimes is called GHK-Cu, copper tripeptide, or simply copper peptide.
+If you are not a cosmetic professional, you may be confused by all the different names given to this ingredient.
+Copper tripeptide-1 is sometimes called GHK-Cu, copper tripeptide, or simply copper peptide.

 There are many theories about skin aging, but ultimately, it all comes down to losing the skin matrix.
 The skin matrix is the non-cellular part of the skin tissue comprising collagen, elastin, other proteins, glycosaminoglycans (GAGs), electrolytes, and water, etc. The volume of the skin matrix decides your skin's appearance and health.